HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 - Automotive/Energy: Scalable AI foundation for ADAS, EMS, and related systems

 # 🔥 News
+- *2026.01*: I serve as an Associate Editor for the upcoming IEEE International Conference on Intelligent Transportation Systems (ITSC 2026).
+I warmly welcome you to submit your papers to this exciting venue.
 - *2025.10*: Our paper [Multi-Scale Reinforcement Learning of Dynamic Energy Controller for Connected Electrified Vehicles](https://ieeexplore.ieee.org/document/11215998) was published in IEEE Transactions on Intelligent Transportation Systems.
 - *2025.10*: I serve as an Associate Editor for the upcoming IEEE Intelligent Vehicles Symposium (IV 2026).
 I warmly welcome you to submit your papers to this exciting venue.
 - *2025.08*: Our paper [Optimal vehicle dynamics and powertrain control of carbon-free autonomous vehicles: Large language model assisted heterogeneous-agent learning](https://www.sciencedirect.com/science/article/pii/S0360544225044287?via%3Dihub) was published in Energy.